dotnet/runtime/docs/design/features/DynamicPgo-InstrumentedTiers.md

 ; ============================================================
 ```

-What we see here is: code is optimized, it has a helper call to record types of objects passed to that virtual call (`Dispose()`).
+The code is optimized, it has a helper call to record types of objects passed to that virtual call (`Dispose()`).
-Also, there are two edge counters (`inc [reloc]`) to get a better understanding which branch is more popular.
+Also, there are two edge counters (`inc [reloc]`) to get a better understanding which branch is more popular (where d is null or where it is not).
 It is worth noting that we had to instrument **optimized** code here to mitigate two issues:
-1) We don't want to see a significant performance degradation (even temporarily) after fast R2R
+1) We don't want to see a significant performance degradation (even temporarily) after fast R2R.
-2) Unoptimized code tends to spawn a lot of new unnecessary jit compilations because it doesn't inline code, even simple properties
+2) Unoptimized code tends to spawn a lot of new unnecessary jit compilations because it doesn't inline code, even simple getters/setters.

 As a downside, the profile is less accurate and it doesn't instrument inlinees.

+### 3) `CallDispose` is promoted to Tier1

-### 3) The new code version of `CallDispose` is also invoked >30 times leading to the final promotion to Tier1:
+The new code version of `CallDispose` is also invoked >30 times leading to the final promotion to Tier1:
 ```asm
 ; Assembly listing for method Program:CallDispose(System.IDisposable)
 ; Emitting BLENDED_CODE for X64 CPU with AVX - Windows